nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 You know how to make a multi-step linear workflow handle a file containing input file paths.

+More generally, you've learned how to use essential Nextflow components and logic to build a pipeline that does real work, taking into account the idiosyncrasies of bioinformatics file formats and tool requirements.

 ### What's next?

 Celebrate your success and take an extra long break!

-In the next training module, you'll learn how to use a few other channel operators to develop pipelines with more complex plumbing.
+In the next training module, you'll learn how to use a few additional Nextflow features (including more channel operators) to develop pipelines with more complex plumbing.